bancorprotocol/docs/api-reference/ethereum-smart-contracts/converter/bancorconverter.md

 updates the current conversion fee

-can only be called by the manager
+can only be called by the contract owner

 ## Parameters: